haechristine/TextualElementImpact/README.md

 | 351-400   | 4.672727         |

 ## Assessment of Missingness
-The final cleaned dataset we have cultivated contains a few missing values, especially in the columns 'rating' and 'review'.
+The final cleaned dataset we have cultivated contains a few missing values, especially in the columns `'rating'` and `'review'`.
 Since both of these values are important to our predictive model and analysis, we are going to assess their missingness.

 ### NMAR Analysis
-Upon analyzing the dataset, we believe that the 'review' column showcases a missingness of NMAR.
+Upon analyzing the dataset, we believe that the `'review'` column showcases a missingness of NMAR.
 NMAR is defined as a column containing missing values dependant on another column in the dataset.
-Entries that are missing a value in the 'review' column may be because the indivdual had no strong emotions toward the recipe itself, unmotivating themselves in leaving a review.
-This can be reflected by a missing value in the 'rating' column or even the 'description' or 'steps' column.
+Entries that are missing a value in the `'review'` column may be because the indivdual had no strong emotions toward the recipe itself, unmotivating themselves in leaving a review.
+This can be reflected by a missing value in the `'rating'` column or even the `'description'` or `'steps'` column.
 It's possible that the individual gained strong emotions, negative or postive, due to the number of steps of the recipe such as it being too complex or perfectly simple.

 ### Missingness Dependency
 Now, we will more closely examine the `'rating'` column and determine if its missingness is dependent on the missingness of either `'review'` or `'description'`.
 In order to do so, we will carry out two seperate `permutation tests` , each with running the permutation test by shuffling the missingness of the rating 1000 times.